albertusdev/hotp-totp-generator/README.md

 ```

 ## Contributing
-Any contribution for this library would be very appreciated!
-Please open an issue / pull requests!
+Any contribution for this library will be very appreciated!
+Feel free to open issues / pull requests!
-If you are interested on contributing, you can check out several things todo in the [TODO](#todo) section below:
+If you are interested on contributing, you can check out several things todo in the [TODO](#todo) section below.

 ## TODO
 - Make CLI tool